-Origin and development of fundamental principles of American diplomacy concerning neutrality, recognition, naturalization and expatriation, and promotion of trade and commerce with special attention devoted to post-war problems.
-Prcrequisite: Government 3210-11, or Government 3210 and three semesters of advanced Military Science.
+- 3343 Foreign Policies of the United States Origin and development of fundamental principles of American diplomacy concerning neutrality, recognition, naturalization and expatriation, and promotion of trade and commerce with special attention devoted to post-war problems. - 3344 The Conduct of American Foreign Affairs

-3350 Introduction to Public Administration

-A study of the processes involved in the management of men and materials in the accomplishment of the purposes of government; analysis of the structure and procedures of the administrative or executive branch of government, with particular reference to national, state and local government in the United States.
-Prerequisite: Government 3210-11, or Government 3210 and three semesters of advanced Military Science.
+The historical development and present organization of the Department of State and of the Foreign Service; the nature of the foreign relations power and the conduct and control of American foreign relations. - 3347 Inter-American International Relations (New) Latin American relations of the United States; the political, economic, and cultural relations among the Latin American states. - 3350 Introduction to Public Administration A study of the processes involved in the management of men and materials in the accomplishment of the purposes of government; analysis of the structure and procedures of the administrative or executive branch of government, with particular reference to national, state and local government in the United States. - 3351 Municipal Planning Administration History, principles and theories of urban growth, planning and redevelopment with emphasis on public policy, and the administrative and legislative processes.